 BB, LB, DB | (45 km/27 mi)

-Exposure to Havana’s history, culture, music is on today’s menu.
-Family-style chicken & all the trimmings are on the lunch menu at El Aljibe restaurant in Miramar.
+Exposure to Havana’s history, culture, music is on today’s afternoon menu.

 Check in to Hotel Copacabana.
 Your tour leader will provide background one of Cuba’s staples and primary export products, rum, and lead a sampling session to enable participants to appreciate the various varieties available in the local marketplace and their unique nuances.